top of page

 Young boy reading.

 Dyslexia is usually identified through a formal assessment carried out by a qualified specialist teacher or psychologist.
-This involves:
+This process involves several steps:

 • Gathering background and developmental information from school and home.

-• Examining learning information e.g. progress reports/details of any previous intervention learning behaviours
+• Examining learning information, including progress reports and details of any previous interventions.

 A full diagnostic assessment provides a detailed report with tailored recommendations to help support your child.
-Providing understanding of dyslexia for parents.
+This assessment also helps parents understand dyslexia better.

 Child looking at laptop, they are holding a pen in their hands.